Aarhus University Seal

 Journal Impact Factor is based on citations from Web of Science.
 You can find JIF via Journal Citation Reports.

-Source Normalized Impact per Paper is based on citations from Scopus.
+Source Normalized Impact per Paper (SNIP) is based on citations from Scopus.
 You can find SNIP in Scopus and http://www.journalindicators.com/.

-“The source normalized impact per publication, calculated as the number of citations given in the present year to publications in the past three years divided by the total number of publications in the past three years.
-The difference with IPP is that in the case of SNIP citations are normalized in order to correct for differences in citation practices between scientific fields.
+"…citations are normalized in order to correct for differences in citation practices between scientific fields.
 Essentially, the longer the reference list of a citing publication, the lower the value of a citation originating from that publication.
-A detailed explanation is offered in our scientific paper.”
+A detailed explanation is offered in our scientific paper."

 (http://www.journalindicators.com/methodology)

 Scimago Journal rank is based on citations from Scopus.
-You can find SJR in Scopus and at www.scimagojr.com/
+You can find SJR in Scopus and at https://www.scimagojr.com/

 If you have any questions or concerns, feel free to contact the liaison librarian associated with your field, who will be happy to assist you with your questions.